 While the cool-season varieties grow best when temperatures are 60 to 70°F, the warm-season grasses like it hot, and prefer temperatures in the 80 to 95°F range.

 Warm-season grasses that are taller than three feet should be cut back to four to six inches from ground level.
 Shorter mature plants can be cut back to about three inches.

 The Greens Get a Rake

 Some ornamentals, such as Fakahatchee grass (Tripsacum dactyloides), are evergreen in some parts of the country.

 For these types, just rake through them a couple times a season with gloved hands to draw out any dead material.

 If an evergreen grass grows to be too large, you can cut it back every couple of years.
 And of course, clip out the occasional dead blade as you encounter it.

 Elegant and flowy, ornamental grasses make a visually appealing addition to modern landscapes.

 Do you have any of these types of plants in your landscape?
 When do you cut them back?
-Tell us about it in the comments section below, and learn more about ornamental grasses here.
+Tell us about it in the comments section below.

 Don’t forget to Pin It!